applying and researching causal inference

-Getting started in causal inference is currently not easy, as reserach is comparably new and moving fast.
+Getting started in causal inference is not easy as different scientific fields have different perspective on what causality means and how to quantify it.
 Here is a list of books that can help you get the idea of causal inference, what it's philosophy is and how to apply it.
 This list is based on this more extensive reading list.

-- If you are not interested in the math at the moment, but want to get a more colorful read, you want to read Pearl's The Book of Why
+If you are not interested in the math at the moment, but want to get a more colorful read (popular science), you want to read Pearl's The Book of Why

-- If you want to get started with the research, you can read Peter's Elements of Causal Inference (free), but you might find it a bit boring and too formal.
+If you want to get started with the research, you can read Peter's Elements of Causal Inference (free), but you might find it a bit too formal.

 A map of causal inference